strongtyped/strongtyped.github.io/source/_posts/2014-10-23-javaone-university-2014.markdown

 _Traversable polynomial data_ are formalized by the `trait` below

-{% include_code TraversablePolynomial lang:scala TraversablePolynomial.scala %}
+{% include_code JavaOneUniversity2014_TraversablePolynomial lang:scala JavaOneUniversity2014_TraversablePolynomial.scala %}

 _Traversable datasources_ are formalized by the `trait` below

-{% include_code TraversableSource lang:scala TraversableSource.scala %}
+{% include_code JavaOneUniversity2014_TraversableSource lang:scala JavaOneUniversity2014_TraversableSource.scala %}

 _Traversable polynomial datasources_ are formalized by the `trait` below

-{% include_code TraversablePolynomialSource lang:scala TraversablePolynomialSource.scala %}
+{% include_code JavaOneUniversity2014_TraversablePolynomialSource lang:scala JavaOneUniversity2014_TraversablePolynomialSource.scala %}

 Traversable polynomial data (and polynomial data) usage
 -------------------------------------------------------

 The code below defines some examples that make use of the traversable polynomial data (and polynomial data) DSL

-{% include_code TraversablePolynomialAndPolynomialUsage lang:scala TraversablePolynomialAndPolynomialUsage.scala %}
+{% include_code JavaOneUniversity2014_TraversablePolynomialAndPolynomialUsage lang:scala JavaOneUniversity2014_TraversablePolynomialAndPolynomialUsage.scala %}

 Given `ZeroOrMore` and `ZeroOrOne` instances it is possible to define

-{% include_code ZeroOrMoreAndZeroOrOneUsage lang:scala ZeroOrMoreAndZeroOrOneUsage.scala %}
+{% include_code JavaOneUniversity2014_ZeroOrMoreAndZeroOrOneUsage lang:scala JavaOneUniversity2014_ZeroOrMoreAndZeroOrOneUsage.scala %}

 and use it as follows

-{% include_code ZeroOrMoreAndZeroOrOneUsageInApp lang:scala ZeroOrMoreAndZeroOrOneUsageInApp.scala %}
+{% include_code JavaOneUniversity2014_ZeroOrMoreAndZeroOrOneUsageInApp lang:scala JavaOneUniversity2014_ZeroOrMoreAndZeroOrOneUsageInApp.scala %}

 Running the examples above would then result in something along the following lines